chrisstef/fichain/README.md

 python -m backend.app
 ```

-If all goes good, our app will run on .... and the result should be something like this:
+If all goes good, our flask app will run on http://127.0.0.1:5000 and the result should be something like this:

 <img src="frontend/src/assets/fichain-flask.png" alt="flask" title="Optional title">